argonprotocol/mainchain/README.md

 Check the [Substrate Install](https://docs.substrate.io/install/) instructions for your platform for the most common dependencies.

+### Cargo Make

+There's a `Makefile.toml` in the root of the project that defines some common tasks for the project.
+You can run these tasks using `cargo make <task-name>`.
+For example, to run the tests, you can run `cargo make test`.

+- Cargo Make: `cargo install --force cargo-make` to run make commands

+### Test Dependencies

+You'll need the following additional dependencies to run a notary (or tests):

+- `PostgreSQL` 14+ running at localhost:5432
+- `minIO` (https://github.com/minio/minio/tree/master) running at localhost:9000. `scripts/docker_minio.sh` can be used
+  to start a minio instance.

 ### Build

 Use the following command to build the tools without launching it: